ntustison/Histograms/Text/stitched.md

 "ventilated" and "non-ventilated."

-Linear binning is a simplified type of MR intensity standardization [@Nyul:1999aa] in which a set of healthy controls, all intensity normalized to [0, 1], is used to calculate the cluster intensity boundary values, based on an aggregated estimate of the parameters of a single Gaussian fit.
-A subject image to be segmented is then rescaled to this reference histogram (i.e., a global affine 1-D transform).
+Linear binning is a simplified type of MR intensity standardization [@Nyul:1999aa] in which images from healthy controls are normalized to the range [0, 1] and then used to calculate the cluster intensity boundary values, based on an aggregated estimate of the parameters of a single Gaussian fit.
+Subject images to be segmented are then rescaled to this reference histogram (i.e., a global affine 1-D transform).
 This mapping results in alignment of the cluster boundaries such that corresponding labels are assumed to have similar clinical interpretation.
 In addition to the previously mentioned limitations associated with